This is the multi-page printable view of this section. Click here to print.

 Prepare the init data configuration

-PeerPods now supports init data, you can pass the required configuration files (aa.toml, cdh.toml, and policy.rego) via the io.katacontainers.config.runtime.cc_init_data annotation.
+Peerpods now supports init data, you can pass the required configuration files (aa.toml, cdh.toml, and policy.rego) via the io.katacontainers.config.hypervisor.cc_init_data annotation.
 Below is an example of the configuration and usage.

 # initdata.toml